Cleiton91/Aeronautical-Component-Manager/README.md

 # Aeronautical Component Manager
-APIS system, with Tkinter and streamlit graphical interface, integrated with the database (Mysql), for registering aeronautical parts.
+API system, with streamlit graphical interface, integrated with the database (Postgresql), for registering aeronautical parts.